What is a tonsillectomy?

 You will need to fast (not have anything to eat or drink) for some time before your tonsillectomy — the hospital or your doctor will give you specific instructions about this.
-There might be some medicines you should avoid before the operation, like aspirin, or anti-inflammatory medicine (such as Nurofen).
+There might be some medicines you should avoid before the operation, like anti-inflammatory medicines, such as ibuprofen (Nurofen) and aspirin.
 Learn more in our Preparing for surgery article.

 What happens during a tonsillectomy?

 You will be given a general anaesthetic, so you will be asleep for the operation.
 The doctor will remove the tonsils through your mouth, so there are no cuts to the skin.

 When you wake, you will probably have a very sore throat and feel sick.
 You should discuss with your doctor what medicine you could take to help with this, and what to avoid.

-Some people will go home the day of the operation and some will stay in hospital overnight after tonsillectomy, but this can be different for different people.
+Some people will go home the day of the operation and some will stay in hospital overnight, but this can be different for different people.
 Children might need a week or two off school.

 It might help to avoid certain foods, like oranges and lemons, which can hurt your throat.
 It is normal to have a white patch in the throat where the tonsils used to be.